hng94/policy-machine-core/README.md

         ...
     ```

+3. Pass the custom event parser to the `EVRParser` constructor.

+    ```java
+    EVRParser parser = new EVRParser(Arrays.asList(new TestEventParser()), null); // the null parameter is for custom responses
+    ```

-3. Extend `EventContext`.
+4. Extend `EventContext`.
 For this example, the test event pattern will match if the given string is contained in the pattern's list of strings.

     ```java
     public class TestEventContext extends EventContext {